 Identify your organic competitors.

-Use Rank Tracker’s Competitor Research module to discover your main competitors by domain or by topics.
+Use Rank Tracker’s Competitor Research module to discover your main competitors by domain or topics.
 The tool shows the level of intersection between several competitors’ domains and their common keywords.
 In SEO SpyGlass, you can compare your competitors by domain strength.
-You can add the discovered competitors and track their performance alongside your web pages.
+You can add the discovered competitors to the Rank Tracking module and monitor their performance alongside your web pages.

 Research new keyword ideas.